i-am-grub/MultiGP_Toolkit/README.md

 # MultiGP Toolkit for RotorHazard

 > [!CAUTION]
-> Please be aware that this plugin is not approved for MultiGP Global Qualifers, but the RotorHazard development team is currently in communication with MultiGP to potentially make this a future capability for the upcoming season.
+> Please be aware that this plugin is not approved for MultiGP Global Qualifers, but the RotorHazard development team is currently in communication with MultiGP to potentially make this a future capability for the upcoming 2024 Global Qualifers season.

 This is a plugin developed for the RotorHazard timing system.
 It allows for the ability to pull and push data through the MultiGP API to assist with event management.